midse/check_snmp_interface/README.md

 Arguments:
     HOST           ip address of the device
-    INTERFACE_ID   last number of the interface OID DEVICE_TYPE    should be defined in your config file as a new section
+    INTERFACE_ID   last number of the interface OID GROUP_NAME    should be defined in your config file as a new section

 Options:
     -h --help       show this help message and exit